 Sign up for Castle Rock Parks and Recreation email newsletters, check out upcoming events and public meetings on our calendar, research project updates, or check out what's new.

 The Parks and Recreation Commission typically meets the third Wednesday of each month at 5 p.m. at the Millhouse at Philip S. Miller Park, 1381 W. Plum Creek Parkway.

 The Castle Rock Parks and Trails Foundation works to enhance Castle Rock's parks, trails and recreational spaces.
 We believe these amenities make Castle Rock unique, and as a community, we can make our recreational spaces even better.

 The Public Art Commission identifies priorities and goals concerning the acquisition of art for public buildings and parks within the Town.
 Appointees shall be residents and / or artists in the metro community.
-Meetings are typically held the second Thursday of each month at Town Hall, 100 N. Wilcox Street.
+Meetings are typically held the second Thursday of each month at Town Hall, 100 N. Wilcox St.

 Named Best of the Best by Colorado Community Media

-- Best Family Entertainment - the MAC
+- Best Family Entertainment - The Miller Activity Complex (The MAC)

 - Best Hiking/Biking Trail - Ridgeline Open Space